retis-org/retis/docs/collectors/skb.md

 - `GSO type`, see `SKBFL_*` in the Linux kernel `include/linux/skbuff.h`.
 - `GSO flags`, see `SKB_GSO_*` in the Linux kernel `include/linux/skbuff.h`.

+### Packet section

+The packet itself (payload) is printed on a dedicated line when using the multi-line format and the output is coming from `tcpdump`.